gkuduk/Fractals-MIPS/README.md

 # Fractals-MIPS
 Fractals (Julia and Mandelbrot's sets) generation in MIPS assembly.

-Program copies the header from the in.bmp file, which is 500x500 by default, and then calculates the chosen set using only int registers.
+Program copies the header from the in.bmp file (default 500x500) and then calculates the chosen set using only int registers.
-The colors are calculated by simple multiplicaiton based on the 'scale' (default 50 30 20).
+The colors are calculated by simple multiplicaiton based on the 'scale' variable (default 50 30 20).

 ## Examples